prgrmr-yn/github_info/README.md

 4. Once you are in visual studio, download an extension called live server and open the live server or simply enter open index.html on your terminal

-Technologies Used
-The GitHub Profile Information App is built using the following technologies:

-Front-end: HTML, CSS, JavaScript

 **Contributions:**